uncharted-causemos/quickstart/README.md

 ## quickstart
 This repository provides a dockerized version of Causemos and its related services.
 This enables one to rapidly setup and run experiments.
 There are two main setup script: an application centric that deal with Causemos's sevices, and an infrastructure setup dealing with data storage, schedulers and compute layers.

-Running Causemos stack can be resource intensive, best peroformance is obtained by distributing across a docker-swarm cluster or run application/infrastucture setups on two different machine.
-On a single machine one will need at least 8GB dedicated to Docker.
+Running Causemos stack can be resource intensive, best peroformance is obtained by distributing across a docker-swarm cluster or split the application/infrastucture setups across different machines.
+On a single machine one will need at least 10GB memory dedicated to Docker.

 ![system](images/system.png)